Sharing ideas, teaching tips and resources for the homeschool journey.

 Teaching geography involves two main aspects; the physical geography of the earth, its make-up and position and human geography which studies lifestyles, beliefs, governance and cultural aspects of societies etc.

 To simplify this topic I have broken the teaching of geography into four main ideas.
 These ideas cannot truly be divided, and they cannot always be taught sequentially but having a framework will help you with your lesson planning and curriculum choices.
+They can be molded to fit the Australian Geography Nation Curriculum if desired.

 First hand learning is obviously one of the most desirable and enjoyable ways to learn about the world.
 Make the most of your trips.